Bounded Solutions in Incompressible Hydrodynamics: Introduction

 \subsection{Acknowledgements}

 I am extremely grateful to my advisor, Francesco Fanelli, for his continuous support to this work, and his patience with my getting somewhat sidetracked by this problem.
 Many thanks also go to my co-workers for their kindness and help.
-This work has been partially supported by the project CRISIS (ANR-20-CE40-0020-01), operated by the French National Research Agency (ANR).
+This work has been partially supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) Project ID 211504053 - SFB 1060, and by the project CRISIS (ANR-20-CE40-0020-01), operated by the French National Research Agency (ANR).